 Now, we have an empty master running!
 So, let’s configure the slaves!

-Step 2) ADD the base dependencies like java, Git, Docker and so on with the following commands:
+Step 2: Add the base dependencies like Java, Git, Docker, and so on with the following commands:

 $ yum install -y docker git java-1.8.0-openjdk$ curl -L https://github.com/docker/compose/releases/download/1.6.2/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose$ chmod +x /usr/local/bin/docker-compose

-- Create the AWS credentials.
+- Create AWS credentials

-- Once chosen, limit the scope to the system and complete the form.
+- Once chosen, limit the scope to the system and complete the form

-Now that we understand how Jenkins works, let us go ahead and understand how to install Jenkins plugins in this Jenkins Tutorial.
+Now that we understand how Jenkins works, let us go ahead and understand how to install Jenkins plugins in this Jenkins tutorial.

-Interested in becoming DevOps Expert?
-Click here to learn more in this DevOps Course in Toronto!
+Interested in becoming a DevOps expert?
+Learn more by enrolling in this DevOps Course in Toronto!

 Installing Jenkins Plugins

-Now let’s look into how we can list, add, modify, update and remove these plugins from Jenkins.
+Now, let’s look into how we can list, add, modify, update, and remove these plugins from Jenkins.

-To list all the plugins supported by Jenkins go to https://wiki.jenkins-ci.org/display/JENKINS/Plugins.
+- To list all the plugins supported by Jenkins, go to https://wiki.jenkins-ci.org/display/JENKINS/Plugins

-Creating Jenkins Builds:
+Creating Jenkins Builds

-Builds are usually done when we reach a critical standpoint such as integration of a feature or so on.
-As Jenkins is CI based, we have a powerful feature where we can automate the Build process to happen at a particular time or event.
-This is called as “Scheduled Builds”
+Builds are usually done when we reach a critical standpoint such as the integration of a feature or so on.
+As Jenkins is CI-based, we have a powerful feature where we can automate the build process to happen at a particular time or event.
+This is called as ‘scheduled builds.’

 Interested in getting an industry-recognized certification in DevOps?
-Enroll in Intellipaat’s DevOps Course in Bangalore now!
+Sign up with Intellipaat’s DevOps Course in Bangalore now!

-Now in this Jenkins Tutorial, let’s find out how we can schedule builds at certain times and triggers.
+Now in this Jenkins tutorial, we will find out how we can schedule builds at certain times and triggers.
 To schedule a build, follow the below steps:

 The general syntax is MINUTE (0-59), HOUR (0-23), DAY (1-31), MONTH (1-12), DAY OF THE WEEK (0-7)

-- To build every hour we would have to give it as:H * * * *
+- To build every hour, we would have to give it as H * * * *

-Now click on the “Add webhook” button at the end of the page.
+- Now click on the Add webhook button at the end of the page

 Get in touch with Intellipaat for a comprehensive DevOps Training and be a certified DevOps Engineer!